 June 14: Open Days Gardens in Wayne and Oakland Counties

 Saturday offers a unique opportunity to peek behind the garden gates of private residences through the Garden Conservancy Open Days™ program.
-Three distinct private gardens in Oakland and Wayne Counties open their gates to the public for one day only, each with a unique story to tell:
+Five distinct private gardens in Oakland and Wayne Counties open their gates to the public for one day only, each with a unique story to tell:

 Enchanting Rose Garden, Grosse Pointe Farms.
 A galvanized steel cloister supports climbing roses, creating an enchanted yard.
 John Cabot and Carefree Beauty roses grow in beds at the drive’s end.
 Planters behind the cloister feature varying annuals based on availability.
 Tomato trellises, a recent addition, facilitate daily picking for the owners.